 In recent months conservative actors Nick Searcy and Antonio Sabato, Jr. have begun their own production companies to produce heartland-friendly features.

-Denny lashed out at Hollywood hypocrisy earlier this week in response to comic Jim Gaffigan’s unhinged anti-Trump Tweet storm.
+The comedian lashed out at Hollywood hypocrisy in response to comic Jim Gaffigan’s unhinged anti-Trump Tweet storm.
 The reaction to Denny’s social media diatribe was mostly positive, he says, the opposite to his 2018 Twitter imbroglio.
 Even left-leaning responders said they understood Denny’s point of view.

 I’ve always liked @JimGaffigan.
 I’ve never met him.
 I don’t agree with everything he said in his rant this past week, but I’ll defend his right to say it.
 Here’s my problem when this happens though (I’m going to tweet my thoughts, so strap in):